mmbdtp/2022/seq-analysis/cds_contigs.md

 layout: page
 ---

-# CDS prediction for a pathogenicity island and a plasmid from contigs of our simulated data
+# CDS prediction for genome contigs

-You should use the assembled contigs we generated earlier, particularly the one generated with Unicycler
+You should use the assembled contigs we generated earlier, particularly the one generated with Unicycler.

 If you had a problem with generating an assembly with Unicycler.
 Here are some results I prepared earlier.